joeydumont/n64-hacking-notes/_drafts/uss64_progress.md

  - SM64
 ---

+### 2018-08-27

+I have an additional problem.
+The Fast3D microcode docs says that a segmented address must be given for a display list.
+Not sure how to put my DL into a segment.
+Also not sure how to check that that's what the RSP hangs on.

 ### 2018-08-24 (cont.)

 Turns out the problem was with the optimization flag in `CFLAGS`.
 I changed it to `-O1`